Powerlearnproject/se-day1-assignment-EllyKurgat/README.md

 Systematic application of engineering principles, methods, and tools to the development and maintenance of high-quality software systems.
 It involves the design, development, testing, deployment, and maintenance of software products. significance:Enables the creation of software applications and systems that power various aspects of modern life, including communication, commerce, entertainment, and healthcare.

-Identify and describe at least three key milestones in the evolution of software engineering.
-1. Development of programming languages, ie,c#
+Identify and describe at least three key milestones in the evolution of software engineering.Development of programming languages, ie,c#
-2. Establishment if SE as a discipline, 1960S
+Establishment if SE as a discipline, 1960S
-3. The advent of structured programming, 1970S
+The advent of structured programming, 1970S
-4. Rise of agile methodologies
+Rise of agile methodologies

 List and briefly explain the phases of the Software Development Life Cycle.
 Requirements: Gathering and documenting user needs and system requirements.